Ryan McMahon Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 20th-ranked team ERA among all MLB pitching staffs (4.48).
+- The Diamondbacks' 4.49 team ERA ranks 22nd across all league pitching staffs.

-- Diamondbacks pitchers combine to surrender 61 total home runs at a rate of 1.2 per game (to rank 15th in the league).
+- Diamondbacks pitchers combine to rank 15th in baseball in home runs allowed (62 total, 1.1 per game).

-- Nelson makes the start for the Diamondbacks, his 11th of the season.
-He is 1-2 with a 5.02 ERA and 36 strikeouts in 52 2/3 innings pitched.

-- The right-hander's most recent time out was on Tuesday against the Philadelphia Phillies, when he went six innings, surrendering one earned run while allowing three hits.
+- His last time out came on Wednesday against the Philadelphia Phillies, when the right-hander went 5 2/3 innings, surrendering two earned runs while giving up five hits.

-- The 25-year-old has put up an ERA of 5.02, with 6.2 strikeouts per nine innings, in 10 games this season.
-Opposing hitters have a .281 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.